moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/README.md

 A curated collections of exercises to help prepare for the Certified Kubernetes Security Specialist.
 The exercises have been segregated into their respective domains as per the [CNCF curriculum](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/) for CKS.

 * [CNCF CKS Exam Curriculum repository ](https://github.com/cncf/curriculum/)
-### Note:

-- This repo is not meant to be an exam dump or a simulated exam.
-It is meant to be used as a guide for the type of exercises associated with each domain of the exam.
-We also provide exam like questions which give you an insight into what type of questions you will be asked and how you'll be able to solve such a question.

-### Want to Contribute?

-  - Fork the repo and create your branch from your forked repo
-  - Please try to stick to the layout we follow in terms of the README markdown
-  - Issue that PR
-  - This will be reviewed by the team and merged

 # Exam syllabus

 - [Cluster setup (10%)](1-cluster-setup/)